1057137713-netizen/oral-cancer-symptom-network-analysis/README.md

 To support verification of the simulation workflow without access to the participant-level dataset, the repository also provides intermediate Ising-model parameter files, including the estimated edge-weight matrix and symptom-specific threshold parameters.

 Scripts 08-10 automatically use these public intermediate parameter files when the locally fitted Ising-model object is unavailable.
 Therefore, the NIRA perturbation, repeated stability, and perturbation-magnitude sensitivity workflows can be verified without access to the participant-level dataset.
-- the network is not re-estimated after threshold perturbation

 ## Symptom coding
 The 22 MDASI-H&N symptom items are scored from 0 to 10.